-The property will be served by Floral Park Road, a master planned primary road in the MPOT.
+The property is served by Floral Park Road, a master planned primary road in the MPOT.
 The required right-of-way dedication was achieved with a prior PPS.
-The PPS accommodates this master-planned road; therefore, the PPS will conform with the MPOT and the master plan recommendations for vehicular transportation.
+The PPS accommodates this master-planned road; therefore, the PPS would conform with the MPOT and the master plan recommendations for vehicular transportation, if approved.

-Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, in accordance with Section 24-124 of the Subdivision Regulations, the MPOT, and the master plan if the application is approved with the conditions recommended in this technical staff report.
+Based on the preceding findings, and notwithstanding the recommendation of disapproval, adequate transportation facilities will exist to serve the proposed subdivision, in accordance with Section 24-124 of the Subdivision Regulations, the MPOT, and the master plan, if the application is approved with the appropriate trip cap.

-8. Site Layout and Access-The subject application will create 26 single-family attached lots.
-Pedestrian access to the fronts of the lots will be provided from the north along Floral Park Road, from the east along St. Mary's View Road, from the south along a sidewalk abutting the existing village green, and from the west along a sidewalk on proposed Parcel Y. Vehicular access to the rears of the lots will be from a private alley with two points of access onto Bailey's Pond Road.
+8. Site Layout and Access-The subject application would create 26 single-family attached lots.
+Pedestrian access to the fronts of the lots would be provided from the north along Floral Park Road, from the east along St. Mary's View Road, from the south along a sidewalk abutting the existing village green, and from the west along a sidewalk on proposed Parcel Y. Vehicular access to the rears of the lots would be from a private alley with two points of access onto Bailey's Pond Road.